 - pozole blanco – made without any chiles at all

-Pozole is served year-round, but is popular during the fall and winter months, as well as celebrations like birthdays, Christmas, New Years, and other holidays.
+Pozole is served year-round but is popular during the fall and winter months, as well as celebrations like birthdays, Christmas, New Year’s, and other holidays.
+The proteins served in pozole can also vary, with the main variations being chicken, pork, or beef.

 How to Make Pozole Verde

-2. Blend: Remove the cooked tomatillos, onions, jalapenos, and garlic with a slotted spoon and transfer to a blender.
-Then add a large handful of fresh cilantro, a cup of the cooking liquid, and blend until completely smooth.
+Transfer the cooked tomatillos, onions, jalapeños, and garlic to a large blender.
+Add in a cup of the cooking liquid and the cilantro, and blend until completely smooth.

 How to Serve Pozole Verde